182nd Armored Infantry Regiment "Garibaldi": Regiment "Garibaldi"

 The Garibaldi regiment's troops wore the distinct Cappello Alpino of the Alpini infantry specialty.
 On 5 September 1945 the regiment joined the Combat Group "Folgore", which had participated on the allied side in the Italian Campaign.
-The Folgore had been formed on 25 September 1944 with troops from the 184th Paratroopers Division "Nembo", which had served with the Italian Liberation Corps in the battles of Filottrano, Castelfidardo, and Ancona.
+The Folgore had been formed on 25 September 1944 with troops from the 184th Infantry Division "Nembo", which had served with the Italian Liberation Corps in the battles of Filottrano, Castelfidardo, and Ancona.
 The Combat Group "Folgore" consisted of two regiments with three battalions each: the Paratroopers Regiment "Nembo" and the navy's Regiment "San Marco".
-The Paratroopers Regiment "Nembo" had been formed with the remnants of the five paratrooper battalions of the 184th Paratroopers Division "Nembo".
-The combat group also fielded the Paratroopers Artillery Regiment "Folgore".
+The Paratroopers Regiment "Nembo" had been formed with the remnants of the five paratrooper battalions of the 184th Infantry Division "Nembo".
+The combat group also fielded the Artillery Regiment "Folgore".
 The same day the Regiment "Garibaldi" entered the Combat Group "Folgore" the Regiment "San Marco" left it and returned to the navy.
 15 October 1945 the Combat Group "Folgore" was elevated to Infantry Division "Folgore".
 In 1946 the regiment moved from Viterbo to Florence.

 182nd Infantry Regiment "Garibaldi"

 In 1947 the regiment moved from Florence to Pordenone.
-On 1 December 1948 the Regiment "Garibaldi" was renamed 182nd Infantry Regiment "Garibaldi", the Paratroopers Infantry Regiment "Nembo" was renamed 183rd Infantry Regiment "Nembo", and the Paratroopers Artillery Regiment "Folgore" was renamed 184th Artillery Regiment "Nembo".
+On 1 December 1948 the Regiment "Garibaldi" was renamed 182nd Infantry Regiment "Garibaldi", the Paratroopers Regiment "Nembo" was renamed 183rd Infantry Regiment "Nembo", and the Paratroopers Artillery Regiment "Folgore" was renamed 184th Artillery Regiment "Nembo".
 With the renaming the 182nd Garibaldi ceded its Alpini troops to the Alpini regiments that were forming and received infantry fusiliers instead.
 At the same time the regiment ceased to wear the Cappello Alpino and began to wear a red tie with the formal uniform.
 The regiment's new structure was: